Season 1, Episode 1: Pilot17 September 1966

 When the curator of a museum plans to turn an experimental alloy over to a foreign power, the IMF creates a diversion - an attempt on his life.

 10 March 1968

 The IMF goes to a prison camp inside a totalitarian Latin American country.
 At the camp, an opposition leader is kept in isolation.
-One of his followers arranged to be arrested and has become a trusty, helping to get the opposition leader's messages out to his countrymen.
-Prisoners believe the trusty to be an informer.
+One of his followers arranged to be arrested and has become a trustee, helping to get the opposition leader's messages out to his countrymen.
+Prisoners believe the trustee to be an informer.
 Phelps and Barney arrive as prisoners, aiming to expose the real informer.
 They're aided by Cinnamon (posing as a Red Cross official) and Rollin (as a guard).
 The question is whether Phelps can work fast enough to save an innocent man's life.

 Season 2, Episode 25: Recovery17 March 1968

 A U.S. bomber crashes behind the Iron Curtain.
 Its Fail-Safe device, however, failed to self destruct.
 A brilliant U.S. scientist who defected to the unnamed country is supervising efforts to take the device apart, which will yield valuable information about the entire U.S. defense system.
 The IMF must recover the Fail-Safe device and abduct the scientist.
 As part of the plan devised by Phelps, Rollin and Cinnamon will pose as U.S. scientists on a tour.

 29 September 1968

 Cinnamon plays a long lost princess to prevent a regent from taking over in 'a small Baltic monarchy.'
 Of course, IMF's mission is to prevent a dictator from taking over a 'free' monarchy!